 Kevin Feige and Amy Pascal would be retuning as the respective heads of Marvel Studios and Sony Pictures/Columbia to jointly produce the next Spiderman film in the MCU.
 Reportedly, both Marvel and Sony are extremely happy with the way director Jon Watts has been handling the material and helming the two Spiderman MCU films, so Watts returning in the director’s chair for completing atleast a trilogy of Spidey films in this universe would seem like a certainty at this point, especially given that him being brought on board for the second one was a completely no obstacles process.

 ‘Spiderman: Far From Home’ is still fresh in its audience minds, so it would be difficult to predict when the next one would come out, also given that both Sony and Marvel have stated that they want to proceed with “one film at a time”.
 Needless to say, it is implausible that they don’t currently have a plan in place for future films.
-Considering everything, and Sony’s eagerness to cash in on the Spidey property with all of their other hit ones slowly crumbling over this past summer, I’d say July 2022 release seems like a safe bet for the next Spider-man film.
+Considering everything, and Sony’s eagerness to cash in on the Spidey property with all of their other hit ones slowly crumbling over this past summer, I’d say July 2022 release seems like a safe bet for the sequel.